 For spring and summer 2020, presentations will be offered virtually on the faculty's course platform.
 Our workshops are interactive and well suited to synchronous courses where students participate in the workshop in real-time.

 The intended audience must be currently enrolled Mason students, faculty/staff, or alumni.
 To help us tailor our presentation, please specify your audience as much as possible (e.g. UNIV 220 students, graduating seniors, student organization members with an interest in engineering, etc.).

 - Minimum attendance of 10 is required.
 If you are requesting a presentation for a student organization or residence hall, we ask that you make pre-registration available.
 You must provide the list of registered attendees to us the business day before the event.

-- Requests should be submitted at least two weeks in advance of your preferred date.
-Due to limited staff resources, we may not be able to accommodate requests that do not have a two week lead time.
+- Confirmation of a presenter can take up to 7-10 business days, so please submit your request at least two weeks in advance of your preferred date.
+Due to limited staff resources, we may not be able to accommodate all requests.

 Have each member of your group take a career-related assessment on their own time then come together for group feedback.
 University Career Services has trained facilitators in the: